Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 • Use an unmanned aircraft of any mass in the ‘specific’ category.

-To register as an operator you can access through the AESA website from 31/12/2020 (UAS Operator Registration section)
+To register as an operator you can access through the AESA website (UASoperator registration section)

-Note: A UAS operator is any natural or legal person who uses or intends to use one or more UASs for both professional and recreational purposes.
+Note: A UAS operator is any natural or legal person using or intending to use one or more UAS.

-• UAS with a MTOM equal to or greater than 20 kg for business purposes must comply with Regulation 785/2004, and;
+• UAS operators with unmanned aircraft with an MTOM equal to or greater than 20 kilograms shall be insured in accordance with Regulation 785/2004; and

-• Professional UAS with MTOM equal to or less than 20 kg and those for recreational purposes must comply with Royal Decree 37/2001 of 19 January 2001 updating the amount of damages provided for in the Air Navigation Act.
+• UAS operators with unmanned aircraft with an MTOM of less than 20 kilograms must comply with Royal Decree 37/2001 of 19 January 2001 updating the amount of damages provided for in the Air Navigation Law.

-Adequate insurance shall be available to cover each flight carried out, and there is no need to contract a policy on a permanent basis.
+Appropriate insurance must be available to cover each flight performed, and it is not necessary to take out a policy on a permanent basis.

-Minimum documentation required to carry out operations with UAS in ‘open’ category
+Minimum documentation required to carry out operations with UAS in the ‘open’ category

-Any operator intending to carry out operations in ‘open’ category shall have the following documentation:
+Any operator intending to carry out operations in the ‘open’ category shall have the following documentation:

-• Certificate of registration or proof of UAS operator registration (link to registration section).
-The operator registration number should be indicated for all UAS operated in such a way that it can be read with the naked eye when the drone is tracked.
-The registration number may be indicated in the battery compartment if the size of the UA does not allow it to be displayed on the outside or if it is a replica aircraft model of an actual aircraft and indicate the operator registration number in the fuselage could affect the realism of the representation.
+• Registration certificate and/or proof of registration of UAS operator (linkto registration section).
+The operator registration number must be indicated on all UAS operated in such a way that it can be read with the naked eye when the drone is on the ground.
+The registration number may be indicated in the battery compartment if the size of the UA does not allow it to be displayed on the outside or if it is a replica model aircraft of an actual aircraft and indicating the operator registration number on the fuselage could affect the realism of the representation.

-• Pilots of the operator must be certified as remote pilot A1/A3 (and A2 as appropriate).
-More information in the section Training of UAS/dron pilots in ‘open’ category
+• Operator pilots must have an A1/A3 (and A2 as appropriate) remote pilot training certificate.
+More information in the section Training of UAS/drones pilots in the ‘open’ category

 • Liability insurance policy as indicated in the previous point.

-The special provisions concerning the use of certain UAS in ‘open’ category are set out in Article 20 of Implementing Regulation (EU) 2019/947.
-UAS which are not privately manufactured and comply with the Directive on the placing on the market of products currently applicable in the European Union (Decision 768/2008/EC), but do not belong to one of Classes C0, C1, C2, C3 or C4 laid down in Commission Delegated Regulation (EU) 2019/945, may continue to be used if they have been placed on the European Union market before 1 January 2024 as follows:
+The specific provisions concerning the use of certain UAS in the ‘open’ category are set out in Article 20 of Implementing Regulation (EU) 2019/947.
+UAS that are not privately constructed and comply with the product marketing directive currently applicable in the European Union (Decision 768/2008/EC), but do not belong to one of the classes C0, C1, C2, C3 or C4 set out in Commission Delegated Regulation (EU) 2019/945, may continue to be used if they have been placed on the European Union market before 1 January 2024 as follows:

 • If the maximum take-off mass of the unmanned aircraft is less than 250 g, including payload, operation in subcategory A1.